 Deconstructing Decentralization: Exploring the Core Claim of Cryptoassets, Law & Money IV – Banking in the Shadows: Fintech, Cryptocurrencies and Emerging Financial Systems, Sheffield Institute for Corporate & Commercial Law, University of Sheffield School of Law, Sheffield, UK, September 3, 2018.

-Thinking Like a (Crypto) Lawyer, Block (Legal) Tech Conference, sponsored by The Law Lab at Chicago-Kent School of Law, Chicago, IL, August 9, 2018.
+Critical Thinking for Crypto Counsel, Block (Legal) Tech Conference, sponsored by The Law Lab at Chicago-Kent School of Law, Chicago, IL, August 9, 2018.

 Blockchains as Infrastructure, Artificial Cosmoi and the Law, Workshop hosted by UCL Centre for Law, Economics & Society, Yale Law School, & the University of Athens, Athens, Greece, July 30, 2018.

 Panelist at ITU Workshop on Standardizing Digital Fiat Currency (DFC) and its Applications – Panel on Regulatory Requirements and Policy Implications for DFC, New York, NY, July 18-20, 2018.